What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 How to Get Around Athens?

-PUBLIC TRANSIT: Athens is connected via a network of buses, two trams, three metro lines, and a suburban Hellenic Train railway linking the city center with suburbs and coastal regions.
-Common tickets are valid across the metro, buses, and trams whether they be physical ATH.ENA cards or acquired virtually through Tap2Ride card and smartphone contactless payment.
+PUBLIC TRANSIT: Athens is connected via a network of buses, two trams, three metro lines, and a Hellenic Train railway linking the city center with suburbs and coastal regions.
+Common tickets are valid across the metro, buses, and trams whether they be physical ATH.ENA cards or acquired virtually through Tap2Ride contactless payment.

 DRIVE: Whether hailed off the street or via an app, taxis are the quickest yet most expensive way to get around.
 Supported ride-share apps Uber and FreeNow both call licensed taxis, with the added benefit of fare transparency given the total cost is presented up front.
 Regardless of booking method, riders are not obliged to pay in cash, as affirmed by signs posted within these official vehicles.